Yooru6/Urbanfarmlab/README.md

 The Mikrokosmos is a small greenhouse located on urbanfarmlab on the Metropolia's Myyrmäki campus.
 It is equipped with measuring equipment built utilizing a Particle-photon microcontroller.
 The data collected by the measurement device is sent to the google services, from where the cloud functions direct it to the firestore and google sheet.

+In this repository you will find the work steps and source codes related to building a Mikrokosmos.

 ## Mikrokosmos-API
 With this API you can get data from hydroponic greenhouse located in urbanfarmlab.